we-conceived-the/oracle/doc/README.md

-Lumen Core 0.12.1
+Oracle Core 0.12.1
 =====================

-This is the official reference wallet for Lumen digital currency and comprises the backbone of the Lumen peer-to-peer network.
-You can [download Lumen Core](https://www.lumen.ooo) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Oracle digital currency and comprises the backbone of the Oracle peer-to-peer network.
+You can [download Oracle Core](https://www.oracle.ooo) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Lumen on your native platform.
+The following are some helpful notes on how to run Oracle on your native platform.

 ### Unix